Mana-One/dm-outils-dev/README.md

 Modified string handling | The concat method is stricter than the '+' operator.<br>The format method is a cleaner way to concatenate string and non-string elements.
 Changed statement method name to getRentalHistory | The purpose of this method is more explicit through its name.
 Created private methods to handle the string generation of the history in Customer class. | The code is more flexible since the format of the strings can be modified without having to change the getRentalHistory method.
+Removed String.concat calls in Customer class private methods (added by me in the first place). | The String.format method is enough to concatenate strings, removing String.concat calls makes the code easier to understand (no more String.format calls within String.concat methods).
 <br><br><br>

 # New Features